 All personnel working at Uintah Basin Healthcare are required to have annual influenza vaccination unless an exemption is approved.
 This includes non-contact employees as well as healthcare workers with patient contact, volunteers, students and medical contractors.
-Employees who receive an exemption will be wearing a mask when in contact with patients during active flu season to ensure that should they become infected, they will not expose patients and visitors to the hospital.
+Employees who receive an exemption will be wearing a mask when within six feet of a patient during active flu season to ensure that should they become infected, they will not expose patients and visitors to the hospital.